GarySimons/Gary_Simons/README.md

 * However, my app just kept giving me an error when I tried to launch it.
 * It was discovered that the problem was that I had set up an **env.py** file, that was being hidden in a **.gitignore file** to keep my password safe.
 This information wasn't being uploaded to Heroku, so it couldn't work.
 * I therefore had to set the value for the this in the **Config Vars** of Heroku.
 Once there, Heroku could read it and the app worked.

+#### Footer
+* Viewed on a large screen and manually changing the screen size the footer appeared to work well and stay at the bottom of the page.
+* However, when checking the page via inspect, I found it didn't go to the bottom of the screen on a tablet when there wasn't enough content on the page to push it down.
+* I fixed this problem using flexbox in my css to make it always go to the bottom of the page.

 ---